 In the wake of public demonstrations and protests over police use of force, President Obama created a Task Force of police practitioners and academics to address increasing tensions between local law enforcement and the communities they serve.
 In March 2015, The President's Task Force on 21st Century Policing released its final report which has received widespread attention by national and local media.
-Over the past several months my Management Team and I have read through the Task Force report, and discussed this document at a number of Management Team meetings.
+In 2015, my Management Team and I read through the Task Force report, and discussed this document at a number of Management Team meetings.
 We believe the Task Force report is an important document at this point in time in the history of policing.